Posted in: Manage Diabetes, Mindful Eating

-The diabetes plate method is indeed a valuable tool for managing portion control and making balanced food choices, without feeling overly restricted.
-It promotes a more mindful approach to eating, ensuring that individuals with diabetes get a variety of nutrients without causing significant blood sugar spikes.
+The diabetes plate method is indeed an important tool for managing portion control and making balanced food choices, without feeling overly restricted.
+It promotes a more mindful eating, ensuring that individuals with diabetes get a variety of nutrients without causing significant blood sugar spikes.

 While it’s true that some fruits may need to be consumed in moderation due to their natural sugars, they can still be enjoyed as part of a well-rounded diet.
 The key is to balance them with other food groups and be mindful of portion sizes.